AdamEaton22/Collection-of-projects/README.md

 # Collection-of-projects
-This is a collection of various programs I have made.
-Each was done in my own time since I find solving problems like this extremely rewarding.
+This is a collection of various programs I have written.
+Each was written in my own time since I find solving problems like this extremely rewarding.

 **Diffraction**